darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

 hidden: true
 ---

-Lately, I've been curious if embedded machine learing could simplify daily life, primarily along the lines of having a robot assistant or improved home automation.
+Lately, I've been curious if embedded machine learing could make my life more fun, or even simplify it primarily along the lines of having a robot assistant or improve home automation.
 This blog post is about getting the basic hardware in shape for working towards that goal.

 #### Choosing the processor